 Instruction for Sourdough Cranberry Orange Breakfast Loaf

 The night before, add sourdough, all purpose flour, orange juice, zest, and softened butter to a bowl.
 Mix the ingredients together, cover and set aside for 6-12 hours on the counter or up to 24 hours in the fridge.
+This batter will be very thick.

 The next morning, preheat the oven while you grease and flour your loaf pan.